 “I showed the America I knew and observed to others who might not have noticed.” – Norman Rockwell

-Norman Perceval Rockwell, The Saturday Evening Post’s most famous and prolific illustrator, is considered by many to be the greatest American artist of all time.
+Norman Perceval Rockwell, The Saturday Evening Post’s most famous illustrator, is considered by many to be the greatest American artist of all time.
 He was a master storyteller via canvas and paint, and his works, capturing the triumphs and foibles of the common man, are as popular today as they were in decades past.

 Rockwell’s talent flourished during a period referred to as “The Golden Age of Illustration,” when the nation enjoyed the brilliance of such illustrators as Winslow Homer, J.C.
 Leyendecker, Maxfield Parrish, N.C.
 Wyeth, and Ellen Pyle.